ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

            Change the following into a procedure.
+It changes areas that are mostly red looking to green.
 Be sure to call it to test it.

            .. activecode::  ch15ex7q
                 :nocodelens: